microsoft/pai/docs/pai-management/doc/how-to-congiure-service-config.md

 ### Customized Configuration - For advanced user <a name="optional"></a>

-Besides the default cofiguration to make OpenPai start, admin could customize each service component within permissible scope.
+Besides the default cofiguration to make OpenPAI start, admin could customize each service component within permissible scope.
 From the example ```serivce-configuration.yaml```, you could find a lot of commented fileds, such as the following.
 For example, If you wanna customize ```drivers```, you can uncomment the filed, and overwrite the default value with your expected value.
 ```YAML
 #drivers:
 #  set-nvidia-runtime: false